-Scaffolding protein promotes growth and metastases of epithelial ovarian cancerApril 7th, 2014 in Cancer /
+Scaffolding protein promotes growth and metastases of epithelial ovarian cancerApril 7, 2014 in Medicine & Health / Cancer

 Researchers from Fox Chase Cancer Center have shown that NEDD9, a scaffolding protein responsible for regulating signaling pathways in the cell, promotes the growth and spread of epithelial ovarian cancer.